xaptum/ecdaa/README.md

 Next, the usual system installation locations will be searched.
 To override the local search location, set the `AMCL_LOCAL_DIR` cmake variable to the correct path.
 To force only the system installation locations to be used, set the `FORCE_SYSTEM_AMCL_LIB` cmake option to `On`.

+## Xaptum-TPM Dependency

+If building with TPM support, the `xaptum-tpm` package is required.
+By default, cmake will look for the `xaptum-tpm project` first in the local directory `./xaptum-tpm`, under the directories `include` for headers and `build` for libraries.
+Next, the usual system installation locations will be searched.
+To override the local search location, set the `XAPTUMTPM_LOCAL_DIR` cmake variable to the correct path.
+To force only the system installation locations to be used, set the FORCE_SYSTEM_XAPTUMTPM_LIB cmake option to On.

 # Building